jjz17/NBA-MIP-Prediction-Model/README.md

 * **Lasso Regression**: r<sup>2</sup> = -3.608e-05, MSE = 0.00187
 * **kNN Regressor**: r<sup>2</sup> = 0.165, MSE = 0.00156

-Conclusion...
+## Conclusion

-We conclude that there is a non-linear relationship between the faetures and the target.
-The kNN Regressor shows promise and may be applied for even more accurate predictions.
+We conclude that there is likely a non-linear relationship between the faetures and the target.
+The kNN Regressor shows promise and could be combined with additional features (advanced stats, etc.) to yield more accurate predictions.
-Furthermore, additional features could be considered (advanced stats, etc.) and more advanced ML algorithms.
+Furthermore, we can apply more advanced ML algorithms such as neural networks and deep learning to achieve greater performance.

 ## Contributors